 I don't have one.
 I stopped billing by the hour because it creates poor incentives for everyone involved.
 Rather than measure progress in terms of business outcomes, hourly billing causes us to measure our progress in terms of deliverables.
 We had a meeting, I sent you an email, I developed such-and-such a feature, etc. These things are necessary in the pursuit of your business goals, but they don't represent the true value of custom software to your business.

-Instead, I bill daily.
-Rather than handing you an invoice that lists all the email I sent, the meetings I had, and the code I wrote, you'll get an invoice that lists the specific value I delivered to your business for each day we've worked together.
-For my current rates and availability, see my Current availability page.
+Instead, I bill weekly.
+Rather than handing you an invoice that lists all the email I sent, the meetings I had, and the code I wrote, you'll get an invoice that lists the specific value I delivered to your business for each week we've worked together.

 It's my goal to ensure the application we build is an asset to your business for years into the future.
 That's why I focus on technologies with a long track record of community support and success in the marketplace.